ohirose/bcpd/README.md

 - 2nd argument (specified by `-y`): The source shape represented as a matrix of size M x D.

 Currently, only tab- and comma-separated files are accepted, and the extensions of input files MUST be `.txt`.
-If your file is space-delimited, convert it to tab- or comma-separated using Excel, MATLAB, or R, for example.
+If your file is space-delimited, convert it to a tab- or comma-separated file using Excel, MATLAB, or R, for example.
 If the file names of target and source point sets are `X.txt` and `Y.txt`, these arguments can be omitted.